Skip to content

 …but the first two miles is relatively flat.

-It’s right after the second mile where the climb begins to reach the top of this Mesa.
+Right after the second mile, the trail finally begins to climb toward the top of this mesa — well, kind of.

-Even still, you have only gained 450 feet of elevation in the first 3 miles, with 270′ of it between miles 2 and 3.
+You really only gain about 450 feet of elevation in the first three miles, with 270 of that coming between mile markers two and three.

 Here’s a look back at the road coming up at the 3-mile rest stop.